NCShare/examples/README.md

 # NCShare Examples

-This repository contains examples demonstrating the different features and capabilities of NCShare.
+This repository contains practical examples for common NCShare workflows, including container recipes, GPU usage, and LLM tooling.
 Please refer to the NCShare guide for detailed explanations: <https://userguide.ncshare.org/guides/examples>

 To get started, clone the repository with the command,